natively/mobaycentre/README.md

 * brand the footer, and figure out what to do with the adspace
 * add more pages for the flags, see powerpoint
 * add google analytics
+    google analytics code for mobaycentre.com: UA-25297656-1
+    see settings in refinery dashboard to add this
 * automate database backups
 * set up /dev/ database
 * FINAL STEP: register mobaycentre.heroku.com as the DNS server